-Mr. Ho's practice often includes assisting employers from Fortune 500 companies to non-profit health care agencies with internal wage and hour audits and Labor Department compliance audits including independent contractor issues with New York unemployment filings.
+John's practice often includes assisting employers from Fortune 500 companies to non-profit health care agencies with internal wage and hour audits and Labor Department compliance audits including independent contractor issues with New York unemployment filings.
 He has defended numerous types of employers including a number of national retail stores in the apparel industry, restaurants, non-profits, and public sector employers against dual filed collective actions under the FLSA and the New York Labor Law.
-Mr. Ho is also a member of the Wage and Hour Defense Institute covering the Second Circuit Court of Appeals.
+John is also a member of the Wage and Hour Defense Institute covering the Second Circuit Court of Appeals.

 Honors and Affiliations

 - Listed in:

 - New York Super Lawyers 2013®, Employment & Labor

 - American Bar Association, Advisory Panel Member, 2012; Labor and Employment Committee; Federal Legislation Standard Subcommittee

 - New York State Bar Association, House of Delegates, 2009-2011

 - Connecticut Asian Pacific American Bar Association, Board of Trustees, 2011-2013; Vice President, 2009-2011